This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 2) A college degree isn’t necessary.

 You don’t need to attend four years of college to become a proofreader.
-Nope, you don’t have to sit through chemistry and calculus classes where you need to bring a pillow and a pillow for your pillow. 😉
+Nope, you don’t have to sit through chemistry and calculus classes where you need to bring a pillow—and maybe even a pillow for your pillow. 😉

-Instead, you can be ready to proof people’s prose in a matter of months or less.
+With the proper training, you can be ready to proofread people’s prose in a matter of months or less.

 I penned a post about training options for proofreaders if you’d like the lowdown.